carlysheridan/playboy-covers/README.md

 # playboy-covers
-Dataset of Playboy covers and metadata from 1953-2025
+Dataset of Playboy covers and AI generated metadata from 1953-2025